bGZo/soul/pages/paradigms___procedural.md

     - 1957-1964: Fortran, ALGOL, COBOL, PL/I, BASIC
     - 1970-1972: Pascal, C
 - Hardware supported -> a stack register and instructions for calling procedures and returning from them
-  - Hardware support for other types of programming is possible, but no attempt was commercially successful (for example Lisp machines or [[Java]] processors)
+  - Hardware support for other types of programming is possible, but no attempt was commercially successful (for example Lisp machines or [[java]] processors)
 -